AlexanderSwain/Slang.Net/README.md

 ## Why Slang.Sdk?

-**Slang** is a modern shader language developed by NVIDIA that brings advanced features like generics, interfaces, and modules to shader programming. **Slang.Sdk** makes this powerful technology accessible to .NET developers with:
+Slang is purpose-built to bring **modularity**, **scalability**, and **developer-friendliness** to modern GPU programming.
+Whether you're building apps, games, or ML pipelines, here's why it stands out:

+### 🚀 Zero Configuration:
-- 🚀 **Zero Configuration**: Install via NuGet and start using immediately
+- Install via NuGet and start using immediately

+### 🎯 Type-Safe APIs:
-- 🎯 **Type-Safe APIs**: Strongly-typed C# interfaces for all Slang functionality
+- Strongly-typed C# interfaces for all Slang functionality

-- 📦 **Self-Contained**: Dependencies auto-downloaded during build - no external SDK required
-- 🔄 **Automatic Management**: Native resources handled automatically with proper disposal
+### 🌐 Multi-Platform:
-- 🌐 **Multi-Platform**: Works on Windows x64, x86, and ARM64 architectures
+- Works on Windows x64, x86, and ARM64 architectures

-- ⚡ **High Performance**: Direct native interop with minimal overhead
+### ✨ Modular Shader Development
+- Write reusable shader libraries with clean interfaces
+- Compose shaders like software modules—no more monolithic .hlsl files!

+### ⚡ Performance Without Compromise
+- Targets DirectX, Vulkan, CUDA, and more via cross-compilation
+- Optimized for real-time rendering and compute workloads

+### 🧠 Ideal for ML and Custom Pipelines
+- Cleanly integrate with custom backends or accelerators
+- Write compute shaders that scale with data and hardware

+### 🔧 Designed for Tooling and Extensibility
+- Structured reflection for debugging, UI integration, and dynamic dispatch
+- Supports custom code generation and build-time tools

+### 🌐 Open Source and Industry-Ready
+- Actively developed with real-world use cases in mind
+- Bridges the gap between high-level app logic and GPU execution

+Slang doesn’t just let you write shaders—it empowers you to design **systems**.
+Clean, composable, and powerful.
+It's the shader language for developers who think architecturally.

 ## Why Choose Slang Over Traditional Shaders?